Mcompetitions/M5-methods/README.md

 >"Uncertainty Submissions": The forecasts of the 6 benchmarks of the M5 "Uncertainty" competition and the submissions made by the top 50 performing methods.

->"Working papers": Working papers describing the setup and data set of the M5 competition, as well as the results, findings and winning submissions of the "Accuracy" and "Uncertainty" challenges.
+>"Papers": Papers describing the setup and data set of the M5 competition, as well as the results, findings and winning submissions of the "Accuracy" and "Uncertainty" challenges.

 https://drive.google.com/drive/folders/1D6EWdVSaOtrP1LEFh1REjI3vej6iUS_4?usp=sharing